El0o/Finite_Automata_Project/README.md

 #### Option `[W]`
 Enters word recognition mode.
 From there, you can type any word and see if the word is recognised or not by the automaton.
 Type in `/end` to exit.
-Carefull : the input is now case-sensitive !
+Careful : the input is now case-sensitive !

 #### Option `[T]`
 Will, if it does not already exist, save the current automaton as a text file inside the automata folder.